yguitton/training-material/topics/single-cell/tutorials/scrna-scater-qc/tutorial.md

 - Single-cell RNA-seq data is often noisy
 - scater can be used to apply the visualise-filter-visualise paradigm of quality control
 contributors:
+  authorship:
     - ethering
     - nsoranzo
   testing:
     - pavanvidem

 gitter: Galaxy-Training-Network/galaxy-single-cell